patroni/patroni/docs/rest_api.rst

 	# HELP patroni_master Value is 1 if this node is the leader, 0 otherwise.
 	# TYPE patroni_master gauge
 	patroni_master{scope="batman"} 1
+	# HELP patroni_primary Value is 1 if this node is the leader, 0 otherwise.
+	# TYPE patroni_primary gauge
+	patroni_primary{scope="batman"} 1
 	# HELP patroni_xlog_location Current location of the Postgres transaction log, 0 if this node is not the leader.
 	# TYPE patroni_xlog_location counter
 	patroni_xlog_location{scope="batman"} 22320573386952